 Baby L, 6 months, eating 1/2 of a peeled banana

 6+ months: banana with some skin to aid baby's grip

 Baby William, 6 months, eating banana with some peel left

 Another option is to offer mashed banana on a preloaded spoon to encourage self-feeding.
 Place the spoon in baby’s hand, or on the tray, or hold it in front of them so they can grab it from your hands.
 You may also offer mashed banana in a suction bowl so your baby can scoop the fruit with their hands.

 Try serving banana spears by splitting the fruit lengthwise.
 If you push your finger into one end, it will naturally split into three long pieces.
 (See the below pictures of this cool trick)

 If your baby struggles to grasp pieces of banana as a finger food, then coat them in crushed cereal, nutritious wheat germ, chia or hemp seeds, shredded coconut, or baby cereal (or other edible baby-friendly flour or powder) to help them grip.

 Finger food 9 to 12 months old: you can continue to offer bananas as recommended above.
-However, at this stage, babies begin to use their pincer grasp (thumb and index finger) to pick up small pieces of food, and some babies might not be as interested in stick-like shapes or big size pieces of food, so you can move into bite sizes of banana about the size of a garbanzo bean.
+However, at this stage, babies begin to use their pincer grasp (thumb and index finger) to pick up small pieces of food, and some babies might not be as interested in stick-like shapes or big size pieces of food, so you can move into bite sized-pieces.
+Offer banana slices, half-moon slices, or little cubes.